Special Note to New Hampshire Residents

 *** Version Note ***

-This course is for individuals using Word 2016, 2013 or 2010 and is taught using Word 2016 software.
-However, there are very few differences between the 2016 and the 2013 and 2010 versions from an end-user's perspective.
-Our instructors have used all 3 versions and will be able to quickly highlight the several small changes to the user interface.
-Users of any of the 3 versions of Word will have no problem learning in the 2016 software environment.
+This course is for individuals using Word 365, 2019 or 2016 software.
+However, there are very few differences between the 365 and 2016 versions from an end-user's perspective.
+Our instructors have used all versions and will be able to quickly highlight the several small changes to the user interface.
+Users of any of the versions of Word will have no problem learning in the 2019 software environment.

 In this course, you will learn fundamental Word skills.